9track/FlashFloppy-wiki/Initial-Setup.md

 An alternative method to specify the interface mode (Shugart or PC) is via the [FF.CFG file][ffcfg].

+See [Host Platforms](Host-Platforms) for detailed instructions and troubleshooting for specific host systems.

 ## Image Navigation Modes

 FlashFloppy supports three different operating modes.
 For the best